JoakimChan/Databaser_Evenemanghantering/documentation/manual.md

 ## 11. Verify that the API can recover gracefully from failures, such as database connection issues without compromising data integrity.

 ### Steps:
+1. Create a parameters to disconnect from MongoDB: http://localhost:3000/api/event?disconnect=true
+2. Do a POST request
+3. Reconnect by doing a GET request

 ### Expected result
+- Expect when disconnected that the POST request wont go through

 ### Result
+- Status code 500 Internal Server Error
+- Terminal error message: MongoNotConnectedError: Client must be connected before running operations
+- Response body message:

 ## 12. Test the API’s ability to handle edge cases, such as requests with missing or invalid parameters, and ensure that appropriate error messages are returned.